 Hours of Operation: Saturdays, 6:45-9.30 pm

-Affectionately known by its young clients as “The Church,” this risk prevention and intervention program is a safe space for LGBTQ-identified teens and young adults who are homeless or in unstable living conditions.
+Art and Acceptance is a risk prevention and intervention program, a safe space for LGBTQA-identified teens and young adults who are homeless or in unstable living conditions.
 St. Luke’s open doors are a gateway to a hot meal, dance, yoga and visual arts programming, and relationships with social workers and volunteer mentors.
 Participants also gain access to an array of services including crisis support, health interventions and legal advocacy.
+Art and Acceptance has been awarded a multi-year grant ($15,000 / year for 3 years).

 Emergency Shelter Partnership